There’s only one dive centre on the Aran Islands: Dive Academy located on Inishmore (aka Inis Mor): the largest of the three Aran islands.

 For certified divers who want to appreciate the Aran islands marine ecosystem at its best; Dive Academy operate daily boat dives dives at 9:00 and 13:00 and family dives at 15:30.

 I strongly suggest you book your dives in advance as being both highly popular and the only dive centre, Dive Academy often book up especially during holidays.

-During tourist high season (summer) masses of tourists visit the Aran Islands from all over the world.
+Over summer, masses of travellers flock to the Aran Islands from all over the world.

 Most folks don’t go to dive and instead spend their time cycling around and taking in the many spectacular views; exploring the forts and other sights.